 For background on the artist and works, see below.

-About the ArtistManu Berry is a fast-rising young New Zealand printmaker carving a distinct name for himself with dramatic and assured woodcut and woodblock prints.
-Born in Otago, now based in Wellington, he has caught the attention and praise of senior artists and reviewers, and his individual style has captured a growing following among art collectors interested in New Zealand stories and evocation of place.
+About the ArtistManu Berry is an established New Zealand printmaker carving a distinct name for himself with dramatic and assured woodcut and woodblock prints.
+Based in Otago, he has caught the attention and praise of senior artists and reviewers, and his individual style has captured a growing following among art collectors interested in New Zealand stories and evocation of place.

 Manu Berry is sometimes inspired by the landscape, at other times by narratives and his most recent series focuses on a distinctive view of native birdlife; he is a master of creating mood in his woodcuts through washes of colour layered as if in a painting, but without the certainty of viewing it until the print is revealed.